oxenswap/neometaverse/README.md

-Hello my name Alex E. Campain|my pseudonymous>> "NeoMetaVerse" thank you for viewing my profile.
+Hello my name Alex E. Campain|my pseudonymous>> "NeoMetaVerse/oxenswap" thank you for viewing my profile.

-With a 20+ year background in leadership, marketing management, SEO|SEM, website design, HTML, social media marketing & various programming low and high level languages; I have developed a thorough understanding of new emerging technologies and I have the grasp the intricacies of excellent communication skills both verbally and written.
+With a 12+ year background in leadership, marketing management, SEO|SEM, website design, HTML, social media marketing & various programming low and high level languages; I have developed a thorough understanding of new emerging technologies and I have the grasp the intricacies of excellent communication skills both verbally and written.